 The college has a 3 credit Mathematics requirement as part of its distribution requirements.
 Only certain majors require calculus and there is no college-wide calculus requirement.
 Students should not feel that they must take the most demanding course for which they meet the placement guidelines.
 For example, if you want to major in biology and are certain you will not want nor need to take advanced mathematics courses requiring MATH 022 as a prerequisite, you might want to consider taking MATH 051, with the majority of the other biology majors, even if your SAT Math score is 700.
 With the above in mind, students should register for a calculus course based on the following guidelines:

-MATH 021 – Calculus I (mathematics, physics, most chemistry majors for instance…)
+MATH 021 – Calculus I (mathematics, physics, computer science, most chemistry majors)

 - SAT Math score of 650 or greater